 - Seek out a physical therapist Developing a healthy balance requires specific and smart instructions.
 Certain exercises to strengthen your balance can have some side effects.
 While some methods to improve your balance might seem to work.
 Always consult a physiotherapist to find ideal ways to improve your balance and prevent putting you at risk.
 There are numerous approaches commonly used in physiotherapy to improve balance as well as prevent spinal fractures and hence the need for a professional.
 A physiotherapist is an expert in the field who will utilize techniques used by kinesiologists, chiropractors, massage therapists, and osteopaths to help with all your physical therapy needs.By recognizing the role posture plays on your spine’s health, you are safeguarding your long-term quality of life.
 It is essential to understand that a healthy spine plays a significant role in mobility.
 You must always protect yourself from any injuries that may touch on your spinal cord.
 Not only are such injuries, life-threatening but also, they are likely to result in impairment of bodily functions including manipulation of limbs.
 Moreover, spinal fractures can be extremely painful and difficult to rehabilitate.
 What might start off as lack of balance can spiral into a fractured spine and eventually loss of independence.

-For more information on how physiotherapy can help you improve your posture, contact Focus Physiotherapy.
+For more information on how physiotherapy can help you improve your posture and prevent spinal fractures, contact Focus Physiotherapy.
 Focus Physiotherapy has 6 convenient physiotherapy clinic locations in the Greater Toronto Area: Etobicoke, Mississauga, Brampton, Bolton, North York and York.
 Please click one of the locations below for contact information, directions and hours of operation.
 We look forward to speaking with you.